 Although our customers are still not certain about the shape of the semiconductor market recovery in 2024, there are some positive signs.
 Industry end-market inventory levels continue to improve and litho tool utilization levels are beginning to show improvement.
 Our strong order intake in the fourth quarter of 2023 (€9.2 billion) clearly supports future demand.
 In spite of the positive signs, we maintain our conservative view for the total year and expect 2024 revenue to be similar to 2023.
 We also expect 2024 to be an important year to prepare for significant growth that we expect for 2025.
-We expect 2024 revenue to be similar to 2023.
+We expect 2024 revenue to be similar to 2023, with a slightly lower gross margin.